Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Know [your options](#your-housing-options)**
     Recent immigrants have fewer options.
 Don't waste time on apartments that you can't get.
 - [ ] **Save money**
     You need enough money for the [deposit](/glossary/Kaution) and the first month of rent.
 You must also buy furniture, appliances, and house supplies.
+If you have a low budget, rent a room in a [[WG]].
 - [ ] **Understand [how housing works](#important-knowledge) in Germany**
     If you are new in Germany, there are little differences that you must know about.
 - [ ] **Prepare the [required documents](#required-documents)**